BlackOpsOne/Cheating-PSA/pages/t4/Obvious-Cheating.md

-# World at War: Obvious Cheating
+# World at War - Obvious Cheating

 ## God Mode
 This makes you invincible and unable to take any form of damage, and damage indicators will not appear.